Skip to main content

 Thinking mode is only available through the TabPFN API (via tabpfn-client or the REST endpoints).
 It is not part of the open-source tabpfn package.

 Thinking mode introduces test-time compute scaling to TabPFN.
 Instead of a single forward pass, Thinking mode for TabPFN-3-Plus applies additional inference-time computation to push prediction quality further.
 TabPFN-3-Plus with thinking mode beats all non-TabPFN models by over 200 Elo on the standard TabArena benchmark, rising to 420 Elo on the largest data subset.
 It outperforms AutoGluon 1.5 Extreme in 82% of the cases, in less than a tenth of its runtime, without using LLMs, real data, internet search, or any other model besides TabPFN.
+Check out our model reports for details.
 Thinking mode builds on top of TabPFN-3-Plus with native text-feature support, so a single call can handle mixed numerical, categorical, and text columns.

 Thinking fits consume a monthly quota separate from prediction tokens (default: 20 per month).
 Exceeding the limit returns HTTP 429.
 See API metering for current limits and how to request more.